neighbourhoodie/openpgpjs/.github/ISSUE_TEMPLATE/BUG_REPORT.md

 <!--

 Before creating a new bug report, please take a few moments to review the following:
-- Have you search existing issues and discussions about your problem?
+- Have you searched existing issues and discussions about your problem?
 Your problem might be already solved, and this could avoid creating duplicates
 - Is this a security related bug?
 If so, disclose it privately following the procedure described in https://github.com/openpgpjs/openpgpjs/blob/main/SECURITY.md
-- Is this a implementation or support question?
+- Is this an implementation or support question?
 If so, open a discussion here https://github.com/openpgpjs/openpgpjs/discussions/categories/q-a

 Thank you for your collaboration!